Customer Service

 Prince George’s County offers assistance resolving cable service issues with franchised providers Comcast and Verizon.

-Customers are welcome to attempt to resolve their cable issues with their cable provider; however, if the issues are not resolved by the cable provider, the County will work to obtain the relief through the Cable Commission.
+Customers are welcome to attempt to resolve their cable issues with their cable provider; however, if the cable provider does not resolve the issues, the County will work to obtain relief through the Cable Commission.
 This includes complaints regarding:

 • Damage from cable provider construction to yards